320 pages, 25cm x 33cm

 To see a list of all the brands covered in the book, click the link here.

-As I opened my copy of the book just then to count the number of brands inside, an old press release floated out.
+Just now, as I opened my original copy of the book to count the number of brands inside, an old press release floated out.
 It has some further mind-numbing statistics that I know you’ll want to hear: 320 pages, over 1,200 photographs, including 750 classic and rare instruments and 450 players, original ads, and memorabilia.
 There’s also a 12-page bit at the front rounding up the pre-history of the guitar before anyone thought about plugging it in.